Kim Kardashian Says Cher Is

 Advertisement

-That's why, when we had the opportunity to speak with Kardashian West on Monday as she promoted her KKW Fragrance line, we had to ask: If Kourtney's the least exciting to look at, who's the most?
+That's why, when we had the opportunity to speak with Kardashian West on Monday as she promoted her KKW Fragrance line coming to Ulta, we had to ask: If Kourtney's the least exciting to look at, who's the most?

 "Well, because I’m going to the Cher Broadway play tonight, I’d say Cher is really interesting to look at," Kardashian West says.
 "And I will say Naomi Campbell is my glam and style inspiration, always."